pravega/pravega/documentation/src/docs/admin-guide/durable-log-config.md

 the configuration of Bookkeeper ([available here](https://bookkeeper.apache.org/docs/latest/reference/config/)).
 Instead, we focus on the parameters that we have found important to properly configure in our practical experience:

-- **`bookkeeper.ensemble.size`**: Ensemble size for BookKeeper ledgers.
+- **`bookkeeper.ensemble.size`**: Ensemble size for Bookkeeper ledgers.
 This value need not be the same for all Pravega SegmentStore instances in this cluster, but it highly recommended for consistency.
 _Type_: `Integer`. _Default_: `3`. _Update-mode_: `per-server`.

-- **`bookkeeper.ack.quorum.size`**: Write Ack Quorum size for BookKeeper ledgers.
+- **`bookkeeper.ack.quorum.size`**: Write Ack Quorum size for Bookkeeper ledgers.
 This value need not be the same for all Pravega SegmentStore instances in this cluster, but it highly recommended for consistency.
 _Type_: `Integer`. _Default_: `3`. _Update-mode_: `per-server`.

-- **`bookkeeper.write.quorum.size`**: Write Quorum size for BookKeeper ledgers.
+- **`bookkeeper.write.quorum.size`**: Write Quorum size for Bookkeeper ledgers.
 This value need not be the same for all Pravega SegmentStore instances in this cluster, but it highly recommended for consistency.
 _Type_: `Integer`. _Default_: `3`. _Update-mode_: `per-server`.